twomuchCatsriel/react-project/README.md

 The only known way to run this is through the Vite Development server.
 (I think?
 I could be wrong.)

-To use the Vite Development server, install vite through Node.js and the run: **npm run dev**
+To use the Vite Development server, install vite through Node.js and the run: **npm run dev** on the my-app folder.

 # INFORMATION
 This project was created by: